-All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admission's Office at the respective campus indicated on the front of this agreement.
+All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admissions Office located at your campus.

-- (a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school cancels the student's program.
-The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within five business days after signing the agreement and making an initial payment; - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year. - (b) The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than five business days after signing the agreement and (a)(5) or(a)(6) above do not apply.
+- (a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school;

+(3) The school cancels the student's program.
+The student applicant will be returned all monies paid the latter

+- (4) The student applicant cancels this agreement within five business days after signing the agreement and making an initial payment; - The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year. - (b) The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than five business days after signing the agreement and (a)(5) or (a)(6) above do not apply.

-Notification of intent to withdraw should be made to the Registrar's Office located at the respective campus indicated on the front of this agreement.
+Notification of intent to withdraw should be made to the Registrar's Office located at your campus.

-(a) A student who withdraws after five days of scheduled class attendance, but before completing 25% of the first academic year will be refunded a prorated amount of tuition, less the application fee (if applicable), less any unpaid charges.
-A student who withdraws after completing 25% of scheduled class attendance, but before completing 75% of the first academic year, will be refunded a prorated amount of tuition, less the applicable), rounded down to the nearest 10%, less any unpaid charges.
+- (a) A student who withdraws after five days of scheduled class attendance, but before completing 25% of the first academic year will be refunded a prorated amount of tuition and fees, less the application fee (if applicable), less any unpaid charges.
+A student who withdraws after completing 25% of scheduled class attendance, but before completing 75% of the first academic year, will be refunded a prorated amount of tuition and fees, less the application fee (if applicable), rounded down to the nearest 10%, less any unpaid charges.
 Attendance resulting in a percent of 70.1% up to 75% will be rounded to 75%.
-A student who withdraws after completing 75% or more of the first academic year is not entitled to a refund of tuition applicable to the first academic year.

-The percent of time attended is based on the number of clock hours of attendance compared to the number of clock hours in the academic year.
-Official withdrawal, for refund computation purposes, is the last clock hour of recorded attendance.

-(b) A student who withdraws during a subsequent academic year, and before completing 25% of the subsequent academic year will be refunded a prorated amount of tuition applicable to the subsequent academic year, less any unpaid charges.
-A student who withdraws after completing 25% of the subsequent academic year, but before completing 75% of the subsequent academic year, will be refunded a prorated amount of tuition, rounded down to the nearest 10%, less any unpaid charges.
+A student who withdraws after completing 75% or more of the first academic year is not entitled to a refund of tuition and fees applicable to the first academic year. - The percent of time attended is based on the number of clock hours of attendance compared to the number of clock hours in the academic year.
+Official withdrawal, for refund computation purposes, is the last day of recorded attendance. - A student who withdraws during a subsequent academic year and before completing 25% of the subsequent academic year will be refunded a prorated amount of tuition and fees applicable to the subsequent academic year, less any unpaid charges.
+A student who withdraws after completing 25% of the subsequent academic year, but before completing 75% of the subsequent academic year, will be refunded a prorated amount of tuition and fees, rounded down to the nearest 10%, less any unpaid charges.
 Attendance resulting in a percent of 70.1% up to 75% will be rounded to 75%.
-A student who withdraws after completing 75% or more of the subsequent academic year is not entitled to a refund of tuition applicable to the subsequent academic year.
+A student who withdraws after completing 75% or more of the subsequent academic year is not entitled to a refund of tuition and fees applicable to the subsequent academic year.

 The percent of time attended is based on the number of clock hours of attendance compared to the number of clock hours in the subsequent academic year.
-Official withdrawal, for refund computation purposes, is the last clock hour of recorded attendance.
+Official withdrawal, for refund computation purposes, is the last day of recorded attendance.